 In many industries, the concept of a flexible workplace can sound like a myth exclusive to tech and startup businesses.
 The concept of working where you want, whatever day you want is entirely improbable for the vast majority of industries.
-But this couldn’t be further from the truth, and with the clever application of a digital workplace, flexibility in the workplace isn’t only a benefit; it’s a practical solution to motivating and managing your staff.
+But this couldn’t be further from the truth, and with the clever application of digital technology, flexibility in the workplace isn’t only a benefit; it’s a practical solution to motivating and managing your staff.

 Create global conversations